AppleLAN/ClientsAdmin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Information about the application

+This application has been made in Angular 6 as Frontend framework, Firebase as Backend, Angular Materials for styling, and fxLayout for html structuring.
+The code is written in Es6 with Typescript and Sass for styling.

+Firebase is a Google product which offers a lot of features, in this case im using :
+- Real time database,
+- Firebase Authentication,
+- Firebase Hosting.

+Link to Firebase website : https://clientadministration.firebaseapp.com/login

+The main idea is to follow the concepts of a progresive web application delivering a responsive, fast and safe app with short, readable, reusable, functional and declarative code.